Governance

 On moving to Beverley, Martyn worked for Kingston Communications in various roles for eleven years before moving to TSYS International based in York, where he is currently Director, Finance & Accounting.

-Martyn has two children, both working in the UK, and two step-children, one about to go to university in London and one at school.
-He recently moved to Brighton for work and fun.
+Martyn has two children, both working in the UK, and two step-children, one at Imperial College, London and one at sixth form college.
+He moved to Brighton in 2020 and is based in the TSYS London office.
 He is trying to keep fit, is a dedicated supporter of Sheffield United, and sometime trumpet player.

 Co-opted External Members